openbpm-platform/openbpm-control/README.md

 ![incident-list-view.png](img/incident-list-view.png)

 ### Configuring Users <a name="configuring-users"></a>
-OpenBPM Control stores users in the `USER_` table in the configured database.
+Flowset Control stores users in the `USER_` table in the configured database.

 #### Adding Users <a name="add-a-user"></a>

 To add a new user, follow these steps:
-1. Log in to OpenBPM Control with administrator credentials (by default, `admin/admin`).
+1. Log in to Flowset Control with administrator credentials (by default, `admin/admin`).
 2. In the menu, go to **Security** -> **Users** and then click the **Create** button.

 ![user-list-view.png](img/user-list-view.png)